Share Swap Meaning

 How does Share Swap work?

-The new shares are issued based on a conversion mechanism which is based on the following important parameters.
+The new shares are issued based on a conversion mechanism based on the following vital parameters.

 - The current market value of the target firm